 2013 Honda Ridgeline Review

-Though it isn’t a conventional compact pickup truck, the Ridgeline’s comfortable ride, strong reliability rating and refined drivetrain make it a worthy competitor.
+Though it isn’t a conventional compact pickup truck, reviewers say the 2013 Honda Ridgeline’s comfortable ride, strong reliability rating and refined drivetrain make it a worthy competitor.

-Auto writers say the 2013 Honda Ridgeline delivers adequate performance with its standard V6 engine, five-speed automatic transmission and all-wheel drive.
-While critics can’t agree whether or not the powertrain is up to the task of meeting the 5,000-pound towing capacity without feeling strained, nearly all test drivers agree that the Ridgeline offers one of the most refined rides in the segment, thanks to its unibody construction.
-This isn’t to say that the Ridgeline is totally without truck-like handling characteristics.
+Test drivers say the Ridgeline delivers adequate performance with its standard V6 engine, five-speed automatic transmission and all-wheel drive.
+While auto writers can’t agree whether or not the powertrain is up to the task of meeting the 5,000-pound towing capacity without feeling strained, nearly all agree that the Ridgeline offers one of the most refined rides in the segment, thanks to its unibody construction.
+This isn’t to say that the 2013 Ridgeline is totally without truck-like handling characteristics.
 Auto reviewers say the steering is sometimes too light and that it tends to bounce over road imperfections, but it drives more comfortably than most competitors.
 Some test drivers are somewhat disappointed, however, that the mildly-powered Ridgeline doesn’t either have a little more power or better fuel economy.
 The Ridgeline also has above-average safety and reliability scores for the class.

 - "The 2013 Honda Ridgeline continues the original Ridgeline's success, with features consumers want in a package that is the only vehicle of its kind in the segment." -- Kelley Blue Book